Codecademy/docs/content/general/concepts/what-is-the-factory-pattern/what-is-the-factory-pattern.md

 As these model classes inherit their properties from the base class, they each automatically have `pickUpLocation`, `destination`, and `distance` as fields.
 The `pickUpLocation` in these cases is an address, and therefore, `pickUpLocation` is of type `String`.

-The constructors for these concrete models, calls `super()` which intern calls the overridden method `createTaxiRequest`.
+The constructors for these concrete models, call `super()` which in turn calls the overridden method `createTaxiRequest`.

 The overridden method `createTaxiRequest()` handles the instantiation logic of the class.
 The properties `pickUpLocation`, `destination`, and `distance` are set, with the `estimatedPrice` programmatically calculated using the static property `FARE_MULTIPLIER`.
 A print statement has been added to help illustrate the pattern.